mattgoespro/code-portfolio/README.md

 <h2>Projects</h2>

 <p>
     I am an avid learner driven by curiosity.
-You may notice that the projects encompass a variety of different programming languages and frameworks.
+You may notice that the projects I've worked on encompass a variety of different programming languages and frameworks.
 I strongly believe that learning from a multitude of languages often inspires innovation across different projects and opens up the mind when it comes to solving new problems.
 </p>
 <p>
     <h2>My Programming Language Experience</h2>